What causes a dry cough?

 If you have different symptoms you may have a chesty cough.

-How to treat a dry cough?
+How to relieve a dry cough?

-For a dry cough, the aim is to reduce cough symptoms and to identify and treat the underlying cause of the dry cough.3 A cough suppressant such as pholcodine or dextromethorphan may be used to reduce the urge to cough.2
+For a dry cough, the aim is to reduce cough symptoms and to identify and relieve the underlying cause of the dry cough.3 A cough suppressant such as pholcodine or dextromethorphan may be used to reduce the urge to cough.2

 Pholcodine is a cough suppressant used in dry cough formulations to help stop stubborn, dry, tickly coughs.
 Pholcodine works on the cough centre in the brain to suppress the cough reflex and stop coughing.4